 Lorraine Smith appeared on stage in Australia and in two local films – Harry Southwell’s When the Kelly’s Rode (1934) and Ken Hall’s Strike Me Lucky (1934).
 And a year later, as Lorraine Grey, she appeared in just one British film, Sexton Blake and the Mademoiselle (1935).
 Publicity of the time suggested a much more fulsome career, but following this she apparently gave up acting.
 (The IMDB currently confuses Lorraine Smith’s career with several others).

-Like Nancy, Barbara Smith also attended RADA, and appeared on repertory company tours in England.
-She found a career on radio and the stage in Australia and was active performing in Australia to the mid 1960s.
+Taking an interest in the stage after finishing school in 1928, Barbara Smith also attended RADA in 1933-34, and appeared on repertory company tours in England.
+However she left London in 1935 and returned to a career on radio and the stage in Australia – performing to the mid 1940s.
 This writer is unable to verify the claim she appeared in British films.
 She married Australian actor Lloyd Lamble in 1945, but the couple divorced soon after.

 West Australian novelist and journalist Leslie Rees enthusiastically documented the successes of Australian actresses in London in the 1930s, where he also reviewed drama for “The Era”.
 See also his article “Antipo-deities: How Australian Girls have captured British Stage and Screen” in “The Era”, April 4, 1934.